castholm/zigglgen/README.md

 satisfying manner:

 - The API registry currently specifies some of these groups, but far from all of them, and the groups are not guaranteed to be complete.
-Groups can be extended by extensions, so Zig enums structs would need to be defined as non-exhaustive, and using constants not specified as part of a group would require casting.
+Groups can be extended by extensions, so Zig enums would need to be defined as non-exhaustive, and using constants not specified as part of a group would require casting.
 - Some commands like *GetIntegerv* that can return constants will return them as plain integers.
 Comparing the returned values against Zig enum fields would require casting.
 - Some constants in the same group are aliases for the same value, which makes them impossible to represent as